abbeylabs/abbey-starter-kit-azure/README.md

 ## Usage
 At this point, Azure specific set up is complete and you can continue instructions in our [starter kit docs](https://docs.abbey.io/getting-started/quickstart#step-2-configure-github).

+When you create a request for access and approve it, you'll be able to see that the newly created group in the Azure console will now have a new member in it.

+Once the access is revoked, the user will be removed from the group.

 ## :books: Learn More